dianatduong/dianatduong/README.md

 Thanks for stopping by!
 <br>

 My name is Diana 👩🏻‍💻 and I am transitioning my career from Front End Web Developer to iOS Mobile Engineer.
 Here you will see a glimpse of my journey into the exciting world of iOS development (P.S.
 I love it here 😊).
-I am passionate about creating digital solutions that address real-world challenges and delivering seamless user experiences.
-My attention to detail combined with my ability to empathize with users, allows me to create user-centric designs and experiences.
+I am passionate about creating digital solutions that address real-world challenges and my attention to detail combined with my ability to empathize with users, allows me to deliver seamless user experiences.
 ### :fire: My Stats :